 Classic Gray is an off-white warm gray with a very soft, subtle, warm purple undertone.
 In the ODD light, it can pick up a wee wink of pink, but don’t expect it all the time.
 If you want soft, subtle and simple – Classic Gray is a gray-t choice.

 Gray Owl has been popular for quite some time now, right up there with Revere Pewter (which we’ll be talking about shortly).
-However, with the LRV of 65, not only is it lighter, it’s also cooler.
+However, with an LRV of 65, not only is it lighter, but it’s also cooler.

-It’s a light gray, and in fact, it’s a WARM gray (whodathunk it, right?) that will act as a soft cool gray on your walls, picking up a sometimes green, sometimes blue, and sometimes non-existent undertone.
+Gray Owl is a light gray.
+In fact, Gray Owl is a WARM gray (whodathunk it, right?) that will act as a soft cool gray on your walls, picking up a sometimes green, sometimes blue, and sometimes non-existent undertone.
 You can expect this bad-ass colour ninja to really change its tune as your exposure shifts.

 My love affair with Colonnade Gray has been going on for a while.
 And while I sure as heck didn’t love our last home, I DID love how Colonnade Gray looked in it.

-Repose Gray is one of Sherwin Williams more popular gray paint colours, even though I lean MORE into Big Chill/On the Rocks for flexibility.
-Repose Gray is darned interesting though, as while it’s a light warm gray that favours a purple undertone, it can pick up just a nugget of green with the right encouragement.
-I often recommend lightening Repose Gray, just to lift it up a touch.
+Repose Gray is one of Sherwin Williams more popular gray paint colours, even though I lean more into Big Chill/On the Rocks for flexibility.
+Repose Gray is darned interesting though, as while it’s a light warm gray favouring a purple undertone, it can pick up just a nugget of green with the right encouragement.
+I often recommend lightening Repose Gray by 25%, just to lift it up a touch.